 – Specifically, 50% of overuse injuries can be avoided by incorporating strength training.

 – Incorporate 2 strength sessions per week into your program, targeting your glutes, quads, hamstrings and calves.

 Performing static stretches, release guns and other things that only provide short term benefit.

 – Although they are great to making those sore, achy muscles feel better in the short term.
 They don’t provide any long term benefits past this.

 – Time is better spent in the gym, getting strong and reducing the toll that running is taking on your body.

-👉 If you’d like to talk to one of our expert running physios, don’t hesitate to call the clinic on 8490 0777 😊
+If you’re ready to take your running to the next level, you can book your running assessment online here or chat with one of our expert running physios, don’t hesitate to call the clinic on 8490 0777.